ChemFit: A framework for automated high-dimensional model parameter optimization: Methods

-An objective function is any kind of function that maps a set of input parameters to a single scalar value --- the loss.
+For the purpose of \texttt{ChemFit}, an objective function is any kind of function that maps a set of input parameters to a single scalar value --- the loss.
 The purpose of optimization algorithms is to find parameters, which minimize this loss value.

 \texttt{ChemFit} splits the computation of the loss value into two steps: \begin{enumerate} \item The computation of intermediate \emph{quantities} via explicit simulations.
-For instance these may be energies, densities or any observable obtained from computationally expensive (molecular) simulations, while the \emph{parameters} could be the model parameters of the force-field being parameterized. \item The \emph{loss} is computed by applying a function that maps from the quantities (and the parameters) to a single scalar value.
-As a rule of thumb, these quantities are expensive to compute, while the loss is cheap (if the quantities are known). \end{enumerate} We can summarize this procedure as follows
+For instance these may be the energy, density or any observable obtained from computationally expensive (molecular) simulations, while the \emph{parameters} could be the model parameters of the force-field being parameterized. \item The \emph{loss} is computed by applying a function that maps from the quantities (and the parameters) to a single scalar value.
+As a rule of thumb, these quantities are expensive to compute, while the loss is cheap (if the quantities are known). \end{enumerate}